robinsahu/Foodies24/README.md

 # Omnifood
-Omnifood is a food website where you can order delicious food at any time.
+foodies24 is a food website where you can order delicious food at any time.